fandywang/thirdparty_intro/README.md

 * [thrift](http://thrift.apache.org/) - The Apache Thrift software framework, for scalable cross-language services development, combines a software stack with a code generation engine to build services that work efficiently and seamlessly between C++, Java, Python, PHP, Ruby, Erlang, Perl, Haskell, C#, Cocoa, JavaScript, Node.js, Smalltalk, OCaml and Delphi and other languages.
 * [server1](https://code.google.com/p/server1/) - a c++ network server/client framework.

+## Web 开发

+* [Flask](http://flask.pocoo.org/) - Flask is a microframework for Python based on Werkzeug and Jinja2.
+It's intended for getting started very quickly and was developed with best intentions in mind.

 ## 正则表达式